jdeluyck/kcoreorg-website/_posts/2006/2006-09-04-running-linux-on-a-dell-latitude-d610.md

   * Battery (`Fn-F3`)
   * Eject CD (`Fn-F10`)

-Normally the Mute, Eject CD, Battery and Hibernate buttons don&#8217;t generate key-up events, causing the, to &#8216;hang&#8217;.
+Normally the Mute, Eject CD, Battery and Hibernate buttons don't generate key-up events, causing the, to 'hang'.
 You can solve that problem by using <a href="/assets/files/2006/09/dell-d610-d610-fnkeys-fix.patch_.txt" target="_blank" rel="external">this</a> kernel patch. (apply it by using `cat d610-fnkeys-fix.patch | patch -p1` in the kernel sourcedir)

 The last three keys generate scancodes, but no keycodes by default.
 To fix this, you can map them using `setkeycodes`.
 You can also use <a href="/assets/files/2006/09/dell-d610-d610init.txt" target="_blank" rel="external">this init.d script</a>.